 In contrast, the occurrence of a risk reduction on the pool level does not necessarily translate into utility gains for policyholders if the amount of equity capital is determined using the VaR.
 Although, by construction, a VaR-based equity capital limits the probability of default, the relationship between the pool size and the policyholders' utility level depends on the distribution of the risks that are pooled.
 Varying the distributional assumption on the losses, we illustrate that the policyholders' utility level can be (i) globally increasing, (ii) locally decreasing or even (iii) globally decreasing in the size of the risk pool.
 We then derive a condition that is necessary and sufficient for non-negative pooling benefits under a VaR-based regulation.
-In particular, we show that all risk-averse policyholders prefer larger risk pools if and only if the excess tail risk of the average claim as measured by the difference between Average Value-at-Risk (AVaR) and VaR does not increase in the size of the pool.
-In addition, we provide sufficient conditions on the joint distribution of individual risks, which imply that the excess tail risk condition for the average risk of the pool is satisfied.
-These conditions apply, for example, to risks from a multivariate elliptical distribution with equal correlations and finite variances or to independent risks with a stable distribution if the index of stability is larger than one.
+In particular, our results relate a preference for larger risk pools to a decrease in the excess tail risk of the average claim as measured by the difference between Average Value-at-Risk (AVaR) and VaR.
+In addition, we provide sufficient conditions on the joint distribution of individual risks, which imply that the excess tail risk condition for the average claim of the pool is satisfied.